-Heat flux and wall surface temperature measurements are available from ICFMP BE #3, and wall surface temperature measurements are also available from BE #4 and BE #5.
-As with target heat flux and surface temperature (discussed above), there is a considerable amount of data to consider.
+Heat flux and wall surface temperature measurements are available from ICFMP BE #3, and wall surface temperature measurements are available from BE #4 and BE #5.
+As with target heat flux and surface temperature above, there is a considerable amount of data to consider.
 Figure 6-12 summarizes the relative differences for the wall (total) heat flux and wall surface temperature predictions.

-ICFMP BE #3: FDS generally predicts the heat flux and surface temperature of the compartment walls and ceiling to within experimental uncertainty (20%).
-However, the predicted floor temperatures are as much as 90% higher than the measurements.
+ICFMP BE #3: FDS generally predicts the heat flux and surface temperature of the compartment walls and ceiling to within experimental uncertainty (20 %).
+However, the predicted floor temperatures are as much as 90 % higher than the measurements.
 In fact, the over-predicted surface temperatures are almost all for the floor, both near and far-field.
 The predicted heat fluxes to the floor do not indicate this level of error, which means that the material properties of the floor need to be considered.
-The compartment walls and ceiling are constructed of Marinite I, an industrial-strength insulating material for which the properties have been measured by the manufacturer (BNZ Materials, Inc.) for the range of temperatures experienced in the tests.
-The floor is constructed of one layer of ordinary gypsum board atop common construction-grade plywood.
-(It is assumed in the simulations that the gypsum board is twice as thick because FDS cannot accept two layers of materials.)
-The thermal properties of the gypsum board and the plywood were not measured, and the exact composition of each batch changes depending on the supply of raw materials.
+The compartment walls and ceiling are constructed of Marinite I, an industrial-strength insulating material whose properties have been measured by the manufacturer (BNZ Materials, Inc.) for the range of temperatures experienced in the tests.
+The floor is constructed of ordinary gypsum board, the properties of which are not well-characterized because the exact composition of each batch changes depending on the supply of raw materials.
+The thermal properties of the gypsum board used in the test series were not measured.
 Therefore, it cannot be concluded that FDS is less accurate in predicting floor temperatures than it is predicting wall or ceiling temperatures.

-ICFMP BE #4: FDS predicted two wall surface temperatures to within 4% of the measured values.
+ICFMP BE #4: FDS predicted two wall surface temperatures to within 4 % of the measured values.
 The two points are presumably very close to the fire because the temperatures are 600 °C to 700 °C (1,100 °F to 1,300 °F) above ambient.
 This is a curious result because FDS does not predict the temperatures of the nearby slab targets this accurately.

-ICFMP BE #5: FDS under-predicts wall temperatures at two locations in the compartment by about 30%.
+ICFMP BE #5: FDS under-predicts wall temperatures at two locations in the compartment by about 30 %.
 However, FDS slightly over-predicts the gas temperatures at these same vertical locations.
 These results are similar to those discussed above for the cable targets in BE #5.

-Summary: FDS merits a Yellow (Caution) rating in this category, for reasons similar to those for target flux and temperature (discussed above):
+Summary: FDS merits a Yellow (Caution) rating in this category, for reasons similar to those for Target Flux and Temperature above:

 - FDS has the necessary radiation and solid phase sub-models for predicting the radiative and convective heat flux to walls, and the subsequent temperature rise within the walls.

-It is assumed that the composition of the wall liner is fairly uniform, and its thermal properties are well-characterized. - FDS predictions of heat flux and surface temperature are generally within experimental uncertainty, but there are several exceptions attributable to a variety of reasons.
+It is assumed that the composition of the wall liner is fairly uniform and its thermal properties are well-characterized. - FDS predictions of heat flux and surface temperature are generally within experimental uncertainty, but there are several exceptions due to a variety of reasons.
 As with targets, the accuracy of the predictions typically decreases closer to the fire or plume impingement region.
 Although there is no clear difference in near and far field predictions in the current study, past experience urges caution when making near-field predictions.

-Figure 6-12: Summary of FDS Predictions of Wall Heat Flux and Temperature
+Figure 6-12.
+Summary of FDS predictions of wall heat flux and temperature.